I love food, wine, and the occasional adult liquid refresher. Here are some some recipes I highly recommend.

 1 8 oz. container of Philadelphia cream cheese

 Empty container of cream cheese in a bowl and mix with spoon to loosen a little.
 Add vegetables and mix until combined.
 Chill for at least one hour.
-Serve on bagels with good smoked salmon, a slice of tomato, and a slice of onion.
+Serve on bagels with smoked salmon, a slice of tomato, and a slice of onion.
 Makes about a pint of cream cheese.

 1 packet of Knorr vegetable soup mix